mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 A strong first Mendix team is more than just the number of people in the room.
 Your first Mendix team should include a core development team comprised of a combination of a professional developer — someone with technical expertise — and a business developer — someone familiar with the platform that can act as a power user if needed.
 The key is to have developers who can collaborate closely with end users, bridging the gap between business needs and technical possibilities.
-In the beginning, it’s highly likely that not all these people will come from your own organization (we will further review the options in Lecture 3.7), but this is an overview of all the higher level roles you will need sooner or later.

-The following leadership roles are essential to the success of any new platform or paradigm:
+In the beginning, it’s highly likely that not all these people will come from your own organization (we will further review the options in Lecture 3.7), but this is an overview of all the higher level roles you will need sooner or later.The following leadership roles are essential to the success of any new platform or paradigm:

 * **Executive Sponsors:** Success starts at the top, where senior executive buy-in is a must.
 These are the top-level executives, ideally representing both the Business/Operations and IT, who are willing to be engaged periodically to provide oversight and steering-committee level guidance.
 These people won’t necessarily be involved day-to-day, but they understand the big picture vision of how Mendix will help the enterprise achieve its digital transformation and low-code goals, how it fits to ‘play nicely’ with other technology stacks and tools like Microsoft’s ADO or Power Apps, and what the transformational value is expected.
 Your Mendix team can work with these individuals to help understand, define, and refine their role, the value proposition for high ROI, etc.